Why use functional and integrative psychiatry with your patients?

 Functional psychiatry, on the other hand, treats the underlying imbalances that are causing the symptoms in the first place.
 By resolving these imbalances, patients have a greater change at lasting recovery and overall wellness.

-Are you ready to improve patient care and outcomes with functional and integrative approaches?
+Are you ready to improve patient care and outcomes with functional, integrative and metabolic approaches?

 Functional Medicine Helps Clinicians: